Pathogens and transmission

 Often chronic progress but can be cured

-70 to 80 % of infected patients do not recover spontaneously from the virus within six months and develop a chronic infection (the virus remains in the liver).
+70 to 80 percent of infected patients do not recover spontaneously from the virus within six months and develop a chronic infection (the virus remains in the liver).
 People who are chronically infected mostly live for years without any symptoms.
-In ca. 5 to 30 % of cases, patients develop liver cirrhosis after several decades (scarring of the liver tissue).
+In ca. 5 to 30 percent of cases, patients develop liver cirrhosis after several decades (scarring of the liver tissue).
 These patients have an increased risk of developing hepatocellular carcinoma.

 Frequency and distribution